 Hannah: “A good rule of thumb for selecting flies is to remember that summer gives you big and bright days that are longer and hotter.
 Fish tend to like flies similar to the seasons.
 I choose big colorful flies with white and bright legs, spring green bodies, vibrant oranges, and reds.
 Fall can lend itself to the best fly fishing on the Middle Fork.
 Cooler, darker mornings and hot sunny afternoons make for hungry fish preparing for winter.
-So fish tend to like smaller flies in the morning that are similar to the colors you see in the canyon.
-Muted colors.
-Like Purple Haze, Copper Quigley, small Orange Stimulators with dark legs.
-Afternoons you get to switch to fun larger attractors like hoppers, stimulator patterns with darker bodies.
-If I have to choose a specific fly.
-It’s Plan B!
+Fish tend to like smaller flies in the morning that are similar to the colors you see in the canyon.
+Think muted colors like those occurring in Purple Haze, Copper Quigley, small Orange Stimulators.
+Afternoons you get to switch to fun larger attractors like hoppers and stimulator patterns with darker bodies.
+If I have to choose a specific fly, it’s Plan B!
 Plan B is tied in the Bitterroot Valley and I have had tremendous success on the Middle Fork Salmon with it.”

-Dave: “So the strategy for choosing a fly on the Middle Fork Salmon.
+Dave: “So, you want to know the strategy for choosing a fly on the Middle Fork Salmon.
 I guess it starts with what time of the year it is.
-Generally, the season starts with mayflies goes into terrestrials and then ends with caddis.
-The Middle Fork Salmon tends have all three mixed.
+Generally, the season starts with mayflies, goes into terrestrials, and then ends with caddis.
+The Middle Fork Salmon tends to have all three mixed.
 The best strategy is to just keep your eyes open to what is flying around.
-I’ll constantly be looking at plants on the shore and also on the surface of the water.
-Besides seeing what flies are out you also have to observe the fish patterns.
+I constantly look at plants on the shore and on the surface of the water.
+Besides seeing what flies are out, you also have to observe the fish patterns.
 If you see an abrupt fish rise (where he breaks the surface of the water and makes a big splash) it means he is rising for a fly on the surface.
-If with fish only makes a little ripple in the water he is rising on a subsurface fly like a midge.
-If the fish flashes and doesn’t affect the surface of the water it is rising on a nymph of some kind.
-Instead of a fly, I will choose my favorite pattern, the Chernobyl.
+If the fish only makes a little ripple in the water, he is rising on a subsurface fly like a midge.
+If the fish flashes and doesn’t affect the surface of the water, it is rising on a nymph of some kind.
+Instead of a favorite fly, I will choose my favorite pattern: the Chernobyl.
 In my fly box, I have about 10 different Chernobyl patterns.”

 Drew: “The Middle Fork is an interesting river when it comes to picking flies.
-What makes it so special is that what fish are often eating is what folks like to throw: big, juicy dry flies.
+What makes it so special is that what fish are eating is often the same as what folks like to throw: big, juicy, dry flies.
 We see a range of hatches throughout the season, but a dependable constant is that Middle Fork cutties love terrestrials.
-It’s nice to have a range of sizes and colors so you can match the naturals fish are rising to — I like to have a variety of Fat Alberts, foam ants, and Chernobyl patterns.
-The Chubbies are great because they can imitate different stonefly species as well as hoppers depending on size and color.
+It’s nice to have a range of sizes and colors so you can match the naturals fish are rising to.
+I like to have a variety of Fat Alberts, foam ants, and Chernobyl patterns.
+The Chubbies are great because they can imitate different stonefly species as well as hoppers, depending on size and color.
 We also get some great mayfly hatches so it’s good to be ready for those.
 I’ve had success going against your standard playbook and fishing patterns that are the same color and slightly bigger than the naturals.
 Fish on the Middle Fork love high-calorie meals.
 One fly wonder?
 Purple Stimulator.
 And any fly my brother Eli is not fishing.”